interrogator/buzz/docs/pandas.md

 ## Recipe: finding character mentions

 In *Do the right thing*, as in any film, characters refer to other characters by name.
 It's interesting to compare who is mentioned, how often, and whether or not mentions are proportional to the amount of lines the character has.
-Let's investigate this using buzz and pandas.
+Let's investigate this using buzz, combined with some pandas.

 First, we load in our data, and pull out the speakers' names.